More human remains found in Lake Mead | Gephardt Daily

-LAKE MEAD, Nevada, July 26, 2022 (UPI) — Officials said more human remains have been found in Nevada’s Lake Mead as it experiences historically low water levels.
+July 26 (UPI) — Officials said more human remains have been found in Nevada’s Lake Mead as it experiences historically low water levels.

 The National Park Service said in a statement the remains were found at Swim Beach at around 4:30 p.m.
 Monday after rangers received a witness report.